New Energy Efficient Home/Dwelling Unit Credit

 Example: An 85-unit assisted living facility met the qualifications, so a tax credit of $170,000 was taken on the tax return!

 If you develop, build or own energy-efficient residential dwelling units, you could earn tax credits of $2,000 per unit.

 To qualify for the $2,000 tax credit, eligible dwelling units must be certified to meet or exceed the required energy efficiency benchmarks, and then sold or leased no later than December 31, 2021.
 Although the credit can be taken against single-family housing units, you can also leverage this opportunity for townhomes, condominiums, senior housing, and other types of property, as long as the property meets the necessary criteria.
 Fortunately, today’s energy-conscious building codes and efficiency standards mean that your properties may already qualify.

 To take advantage of this valuable, cost-saving incentive, however, you must engage a qualified, third-party professional to provide the certification documents necessary to apply for the available tax credit.

 Understanding the 45L Energy Efficient Residential Tax Credit

-Under Title 26, U.S. Code § 45L, New energy efficient home credit, the federal government provided significant incentive for investors to develop energy efficient dwellings.
+Under Title 26, U.S. Code § 45L, New energy efficient home credit, the federal government provided a significant incentive for investors to develop energy-efficient dwellings.
 Units can be either rental properties or owner-occupied residences.
-However, the property must be sold, rented or leased to a residential user during the tax year in which you wish to take the credit.
+However, the property must be sold, rented, or leased to a residential user during the tax year in which you wish to take the credit.

 Properties That Qualify for 45L Tax Credits